Everything You Need to Know About Texas No Fault Divorce Laws

 When exploring the query, Can I Get Custody Even If the Divorce Was My Fault? it is essential to understand how child custody is determined in Texas.
 The state typically favors joint custody arrangements, meaning that both parents share the responsibilities and decision-making for their children.
 This method strives to maintain frequent and ongoing contact between the children and both parents post-divorce, ensuring that they both remain involved in the upbringing and responsibilities of their children.

-Additionally, these joint custody agreements play a significant role in determining child support payments, which are calculated based on the amount of time the children spend with each parent and the financial responsibilities of each.
+Additionally, joint custody agreements significantly influence child support payments.
+Courts calculate these payments based on how much time each parent spends with the children and their respective financial responsibilities.
 Therefore, in the context of navigating child custody issues, it’s crucial to consider how these arrangements will affect the financial outcomes of the divorce, regardless of who was at fault in the dissolution of the marriage.

 Calculating Child Support

 In any divorce involving children, child support is a key component.
-In Texas, child support is calculated using a percentage of the non-custodial parent’s net resources, starting at 20% for one child and increasing with additional children.
-The non-custodial parent is obligated to pay child support until the child turns 18 or graduates from high school, whichever is later, and must also contribute to medical and dental care needs.
+In Texas, courts calculate child support as a percentage of the non-custodial parent’s net resources—starting at 20% for one child and increasing with each additional child.
+The obligation continues until the child turns 18 or graduates from high school, whichever occurs later, and includes contributions toward medical and dental care.

 For parents with net resources exceeding $9,200 per month, the calculation will be based on this amount or the child’s actual needs if they are greater, with the possibility of deviation from guidelines under unique circumstances.